 Guidelines for Photos & Illustrations

-The photographs and illustrations you supply will strongly affect the impression your published book makes.
+The photographs, cover art, and illustrations you supply will strongly affect the impression your published book makes.
 The following guidelines will help you determine what kinds of visual materials to include with your manuscript, and how to present them to ensure that they do not slow production of your book.

 The expectations of customers and reviewers give us an urgent need to print only images of high quality.
 Take a critical look at the illustrations you plan to send: Are they sharp and clear?
 Do they show good contrast?
 To be frank, many readers viewing a poor quality photograph assume it’s the failure of the publisher alone, for the very good reason that they are used to seeing much better illustrations in other books.
 Yet the images on the printed page can be no better than the originals you provide.

-The visual quality of any kind of illustration is at least as important as its informational function.
+The visual quality of any kind of illustration or cover image is at least as important as its informational function.
 Avoid the following:

 - Images downloaded from the internet.
 These are typically low resolution files that may look good on screen, but will not print well.

-- Screen captures or frame grabs from videotape or disk.
+- Screen captures or frame grabs from videotape or DVD.
 Even with the best equipment, these generally yield very poor results.

 - Newspaper or magazine clippings (sometimes these are OK if line art; not if photographs).